deatrich/doc-with-pandoc-markdown/setup-files.md

  https://github.com/deatrich/doc-with-pandoc-markdown/archive/refs/heads/main.zip
 $ unzip main.zip

-// Or you can also browse to the project web site, click on 'Code' and then
+// Or you can browse to the project web site, click on 'Code' and then
 //  click on 'Download ZIP'
-//  then move the downloaded file named 'main.zip' to your temporary directory
+// Then move the downloaded file named 'main.zip' to your temporary directory
-//  and unzip it.
+//  and extract its contents.

 // You will have a directory named 'doc-with-pandoc-markdown'
 $ cd doc-with-pandoc-markdown